Excellent Africa

 Single Entry Visa/Tourist Visa

-Kenya’s health system is advanced; there are a good number of world class hospitals in Kenya.
-This includes, Agha Khan Hospital, Karen hospital, Nairobi hospital, Mombasa Hospital etc. In the rural areas, health centres are spread throughout, which is essential in the event one needs a first Aid.
+Kenya’s health system is advanced; there are a good number of world-class hospitals in Kenya.
+This includes Agha Khan Hospital, Karen Hospital, Nairobi Hospital, Mombasa Hospital, etc. In the rural areas, health centers are spread throughout, which is essential in the event one needs first aid.

-There are also a number of medical flying doctors in Kenya, offering a 24hrs medical and evacuation services in the event there is a need.
-However it’s very important for one to have a Travel insurance cover to cater for any emergency.
+There are also a number of medical flying doctors in Kenya, offering 24-hour medical and evacuation services in the event there is a need.
+However, it’s very important for one to have travel insurance cover to cater for any emergency.

-Our guides are also trained to offer first aid to the visitors and also well informed about the nearest hospital if a need arise.
-Lodges and hotel have a resident clinical attendant who is always at stand by to cater for the visitor’s needs.
+Our guides are also trained to offer first aid to the visitors and are well informed about the nearest hospital if a need arises.
+Lodges and hotels have a resident clinical attendant who is always at standby to cater for the visitor’s needs.

 The tourism industry in Kenya is well managed and takes tourists safety very seriously.
-The industry created a Safety and Communication Centre under the auspices of the Kenya Tourism Federation (KTF), its operated 24hrs a day to monitor visitor safety and to liaise closely with the security agencies in Kenya to ensure that visitors’ safety is a high priority.
+The industry created a Safety and Communication Center under the auspices of the Kenya Tourism Federation (KTF), which is operated 24 hours a day to monitor visitor safety and to liaise closely with the security agencies in Kenya to ensure that visitors’ safety is a high priority.

-The Kenya Tourism Federation Safety and Communication Centre are well managed by well-trained staffs that are at 24hrs service to attend to any issues of concern to tourists and visitors.
+The Kenya Tourism Federation Safety and Communication Centre is well managed by well-trained staff that are at 24-hour service to attend to any issues of concern to tourists and visitors.
 Issues concerning visitor’s security, health, travel advisory, weather, and road condition are addressed and communicated promptly.

 Booking a major trip is exciting, but it can also be a bit overwhelming.
 I understand.
 That’s why we are here to take care of your every need, making your trip stress-free & amazing.